Postpartum Recovery

 48-72 hours after birth, if painfree

-Gentle PF (pelvic floor) contractions
+Gentle PF (pelvic floor) activations

 Repeat x5-10